ARMmbed/uvisor/README.md

       the unprivileged code;
     * unprivileged access to selected hardware peripherals and memories is limited through Access Control Lists (ACLs);
-* allows interaction from the unprivileged code by exposing an SVCall-based API;
+* allows interaction from the unprivileged code by exposing SVCall-based APIs;
 * forwards and de-privileges interrupts to the unprivileged code that has registered for them;
-* prevents register leakage when switching execution between privileged and unprivileged code and between mutually untrusted unprivileged modules;
+* prevents registers leakage when switching execution between privileged and unprivileged code and between mutually untrusted unprivileged modules;
-* forces access to some security-critical peripherals (like DMA) through an SVCall-based API.
+* forces access to some security-critical peripherals (like DMA) through SVCall-based APIs.

-### The Client
+### The unprivileged code

-All the code that is not explicitly part of the uVisor is generally referred to as the Client.
-In general, the Client:
+All the code that is not explicitly part of the uVisor is generally referred to as unprivileged code.
+The unprivileged code:
 * runs in unprivileged mode;
 * is prevented access to privileged memories and peripherals by the uVisor;
 * has direct memory access to unprivileged peripherals;
-* can register for unprivileged interrupts;
+* can register for unprivileged interrupts.

-* can be made of mutually untrusted modules (or boxes) isolated by the uVisor.
+The unprivileged code can be made of mutually untrusted isolated modules (or boxes).
+In this way, even if all running with unprivileged permissions, different modules can protect their own secrets and execute critical code securely.
-The Client can interact with the uVisor thorugh a limited set of APIs which allow to configure a secure module, protect its secrets and call untrusted functions securely.

 ### Memory layout